 What specific things went wrong at Fertility Specialists Medical Group?

-Describe the costs associated with your care under Wendy Shelly at Fertility Specialists Medical Group.
+Describe the specific things that went wrong at Fertility Specialists Medical Group.